The Ritz Dance Performance, June 1978

 Considering how little experience

 we had, it was a good routine.
-I was
+I

-especially good at acrobatics, so we planned to go thin on
+So we planned to go thin on

 Dance Acrobatics are so entertaining that our lack of dance